Abhinayam: Plot

-Radha (Vidhubala) is a struggling drama artist living in a hut with her mentally unstable mother.
-Raghu (Jayan) is a recently widowed bank manager working in the same town.
-Raghu has a baby daughter who is being taken care by his in-laws who refuse to give him the custody of the child until he remarries.
-Raghu hatches a plan to get the custody of his baby daughter.
-He approaches Radha with a proposal to act as his wife for a few days in return of 5000 Rs.
+Radha is a struggling drama artist living in a hut with her mentally unstable mother.
+Raghu is a recently widowed bank manager working in the same town.
+Raghu has a baby daughter who is being taken care of by his in-laws who refuse to give him custody of the child until he remarries.
+Raghu hatches a plan to get custody of his baby daughter and approaches Radha with a proposal to act as his wife for a few days in return for 5000 Rs.

-Raghu takes Radha to his village where they are received by his in-laws (Prathapachandran and Philomina).
-Raghu and Radha manages to convince his in-laws that they are married.
+Raghu takes Radha to his village where they are received by his in-laws.
+They manage to convince his in-laws that they are married.
 Radha develops maternal feelings for Raghu's baby daughter.
 Raghu and Radha also develop feelings for each other.
-On returning to the town with the baby daughter, Radha reveals her heart to Raghu.
+Upon returning to town with the baby daughter, Radha reveals her heart to Raghu.
 However, Raghu who wants to take care of his daughter himself, refuses to let Radha be part of their life.
 Radha, disheartened goes back to her home without accepting the remuneration Raghu offered.

-Raghu later is confronted by his father-in-law who makes him realize his mistake.
+Raghu is later confronted by his father-in-law who makes him realize his mistake.
 Raghu rushes to Radha's hut where he finds that Radha has committed suicide.